 3. Is Comparing Lawyers “Success Stories” Like Comparing Apples to Oranges?

 In another article, I wrote how the outcome of any legal case depends on so many factors.
-If you take the same case and tried it ten different times in front of ten different judges and ten different sets of jurors, you will get ten different outcomes.
+If you take the same case and try it ten different times in front of ten different judges and ten different sets of jurors, you will get ten different outcomes.
 Some judges will let in evidence they shouldn’t or keep out evidence that the jury should hear.
 Some jurors are more conservative than others.
 Some clients make better witnesses for themselves than others.
 Also, where you present the case can make a HUGE difference in the outcome.
 For example, Hampton County, South Carolina is notoriously generous in its jury verdicts.
 So, whether it is by settlement or jury verdict, a case in Hampton County is valued substantially higher than it would be in Charleston, South Carolina (where jurors are notoriously conservative in their awards).
 In other words, settlement and verdict numbers alone, without further context, speak little about any lawyer’s true ability or to really educate consumers.

 Confidentiality vs. Lawyers Advertising Their Clients’ Settlements

 Oftentimes, personal injury settlements are confidential.
-Essentially, many defendants (and their insurance companies) don’t want the public to know how much they pay out to victims.
+Essentially, many defendants (and their insurance companies) don’t want the public to know how much they payout to victims.
 However, I still see lawyers who advertise that they reached a “confidential settlement” for X dollars.
 In my opinion, these lawyers are running a HIGH risk of breaching the confidential settlement agreement and jeopardizing their client’s recovery from the settlement.
 Here is a real-world example of how boasting about a settlement may cause the client harm.
 A few years ago, a well-respected attorney reached a “confidential” settlement for over 1 million dollars on behalf of a client.
 A junior associate with the lawyer’s firm self-congratulated the firm and listed the dollar amount on an email mailing list (listserv) for plaintiffs lawyers.
 Although the lawyer didn’t mention the defendant by name, word got back to the defendant’s lawyers who withdrew from the settlement before a single dollar was paid.
 Unfortunately, that slip-up caused the lawyer to negotiate all over again on the client’s behalf and may have resulted in less money for the client.
 In the end, confidential means exactly that – THE SETTLEMENT IS CONFIDENTIAL.
 When a lawyer advertises the dollar amount of any case they settle, they run the risk of breaching that settlement agreement at their client’s expense.

 Real-World Example of a Lawyer’s Misleading Claim of Success

 In this article, I’ve focused on lawyers who market their verdicts and settlements mainly in the area of personal injury.
 However, the same issues apply to other lawyers, such as criminal defense lawyers, who market their “success” stories.
-For example, I recently handled the appeal of a person who was convicted for murder.
+For example, I recently handled the appeal of a person who was convicted of murder.
 Out of curiosity, I visited the website of the attorney who defended my client during the jury trial.
 On this lawyer’s website, the lawyer claimed that he had never lost a criminal case.
 Obviously, that claim wasn’t true because I was trying to get his client’s murder conviction reversed on appeal!

 I realize that many of my attorney friends may not agree with my final thoughts, but I believe that lawyers shouldn’t be allowed to advertise about the dollar amount of settlements or verdicts.
 My reason for this is simple – advertising these amounts does nothing to educate potential clients about the lawyer’s services.
-The only benefit is to the lawyer who is marketing for new business by increasing consumers expectations of results in a personal injury claim.
+The only benefit is to the lawyer who is marketing for new business by increasing consumers’ expectations of results in a personal injury claim.
 Again, many of the lawyers who advertise their verdicts and settlements are EXCELLENT lawyers.
 However, a lawyer’s need for more business should always give way to preserving the integrity of South Carolina’s justice system.
 In the end, I feel that the likelihood that the public may be confused by verdict and settlement amounts outweighs a lawyer’s need to market himself or herself.
 Having said that, if a lawyer markets settlement and verdict amounts, then they should only do so under the following conditions:

 - There should be no risk of breaching the confidentiality of a settlement agreement;